All Episodes Plain Text Favourite

 The judge moves to make it public.

-And they confirm, yes, it is a.30 caliber weapon consistent with the Mauser rifle that was used or the suspected murder weapon, right?
+And they confirm yes, it is a 30 caliber weapon consistent with the Mauser rifle that was used or the suspected murder weapon, right?

 The other thing they confirmed was that the spent shell casing also matches the gun.

-So while the bullet itself explodes into a number of pieces and it's highly damaged and you can't necessarily do forensics on it because it's too badly damaged, the shell casing, which was spent from the one fired shot, does match the gun.
+So, while the bullet itself explodes into a number of pieces and it's Highly damaged, and you can't necessarily do forensics on it because it's too badly damaged.

-As if they were from the same box, if you will, when they were made.
+Not only that, the shell matches all the other unfired rounds as if they were from the same box, if you will, when they were made.

 So there's a ton of evidence, not to mention the DNA evidence, not to mention some of the new evidence that was released via the affidavit, the handwritten letter.

-Well, the way, just on this question of the fragmentation, the way that I kind of tried to explain to human events, I said it's kind of like getting a partial fingerprint.
+Well, the way, just on this question of the fragmentation, the way that I kind of tried to explain to you on.

-You know, it's like saying that I've got, you know, a little bit of a fingerprint and it looks a whole lot like this other person's fingerprint.
+You know, it's like saying that I've got, you know, a little bit of a fingerprint and it looks a whole lot like this other person's fingerprint, but because I don't have enough of the fingerprint, I can't conclusively say it's that finger.

 You know, just from a sense of logic, right?